sanskrit/raw_etexts_english/blogs/manasataramgini/2008-07-25_a-dramida-prashasti-concerning-shasta.md

 +++
-title = "A dramiDa prashasti concerningxa0shAstA"
+title = "A dramiDa prashasti concerning shAstA"

 +++
 One topic of some interest in the evolution of the mantra-shAstra is the